psyto/xc-setup/README.md

 ## 📺 Demo Video

-\[Link to your 3-Minute Demo Video on YouTube/Vimeo]

-_The video will clearly demonstrate the execution of the `init` and `fund` commands, emphasizing how **setup time is reduced to less than 90 seconds**, followed by the successful completion of the `test` command._
+_Demo video will be available soon.
+The video will clearly demonstrate the execution of the `init` and `fund` commands, emphasizing how **setup time is reduced to less than 90 seconds**, followed by the successful completion of the `test` command._

 ---